vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 1. if `c` is less than `M x quantum` (where quantum is the asset quantum) then set `c <- 0`.

 We need appropriate APIs to enable the frontend to display the amount eligible for fee-free transfers / correctly display the fee on any transfer a party is proposing.
+If `c=0` then such amount is `0`.
+Is `c>=transfer.fee.maxQuantumAmount x quantum` then such amount is infinity.
+Otherwise the amount is `c/transfer.fee.factor`.
+In the case of recurring transfers this is only applied to the first transfer.

 ## Proposed command